The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

 Michael: My client base is diverse.
 I frequently represent national trade associations like the National Association of Manufactures and American Farm Bureau Federation in administrative rule challenges and large financial institutions in securities and antitrust cases.
 Beyond that, I represent large companies like Procter & Gamble or Kimberly-Clark and CSX in a range of complex appeals.
 I also occasionally represent municipal entities.
 In my pro bono work, I typically represent individuals in civil rights litigation.

 What types of deals and/or cases do you work on?

-Josh: In recent years, my matters have dealt mostly with class actions, securities law, product liability, and bankruptcy-related matters.
+Josh: In recent years, my work has dealt mostly with class actions, retiree benefits, product liability, and bankruptcy-related matters.
 For instance, I represented a product manufacturer in challenging adverse class certification rulings in related product defect cases before the Supreme Court and then handled an appeal from a favorable trial verdict in one of the cases.

 Josh: In law school, I was always drawn to the opportunity for appellate litigators to shape precedent.
 Then, as a judicial clerk at the Seventh Circuit, I saw firsthand the importance of effective appellate advocacy.
 And, at Mayer Brown, I was fortunate enough to land at a place where the appellate practice is strong and highly respected.

 Michael: In my experience, appellate litigation draws a particular personality type—one who is prone to thinking about legal issues not only in the case-specific context, but also from a broader perspective.
 While I always enjoy tackling the finer legal and factual details of any case I’m involved with, I am also drawn to that broader perspective.
 As a law student, I had the good fortune of joining the Yale Law School Supreme Court Clinic.
 The experience was a highlight of my law school career, and I knew early on that I wanted to continue that kind of work professionally.